drogonframework/drogon/README.md

 In addition, you can also find that all handler interfaces are in asynchronous mode, where the response is returned by a callback object.
 This design is for performance reasons because in asynchronous mode the drogon application can handle a large number of concurrent requests with a small number of threads.

 After compiling all of the above source files, we get a very simple web application.
-This is a good start. **For more information, please visit the [wiki](https://github.com/an-tao/drogon/wiki/ENG-01-Overview)**
+This is a good start. **For more information, please visit the [documentation](https://drogonframework.github.io/drogon-docs/#/) on GitHub**.

 ## Cross-compilation